Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 In order to improve the performance of the survey being conducted, **small changes in the questions** could be made to give a better idea of whether a patient would take the vaccine or not.
 Improvement of the model will lead to a better estimation of the number of vaccines to reduce the number of wasted vaccines.

 1. Given time, I would recommend exploring **different classification models** and **different combinations** of parameters to improve the model. <br>
-Ideally, an 80% would be preferred but not as needed since a medical center should have a range of vaccines supply to take into account situations such as new patients. <br>
+Ideally, an 80% would be preferred but not as needed since a medical center should have a range of vaccine supplies to take into account situations such as new patients. <br>
 2. **Modified or targeted questions** should be added to the survey. <br>
 The survey was made asking primarily about the H1N1 virus and could be changed to adapt to the current state of the world such as covid-19. <br>
 3. Determine an **adequate amount** of spare vaccines to allocate from one center to another. <br>
 Not all medical centers will have the same results and should be treated regionally to maximize the accuracy of the model.
-For example, I added an extra 5% more vaccines but could be different from city to city. <br>
+For example, I added an extra 5% more vaccines but this could be different from city to city. <br>

-The model is meant for providing medical centers insight into the number of vaccines needed, not to influence the patient in taking them. <br>
+The model is meant to provide medical centers insight into the number of vaccines needed, not to influence the patient in taking them. <br>
 If a **center wants more patients to take the vaccine**, the medical center can have **doctors to suggest taking the vaccines** based on the top important features.

 ## Repository Structure